dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 #### Maintenance

-> 🚧 WIP - Costs associated with keeping the infrastructure running so that we can do servicing
+> 🚧 WIP - Costs associated with keeping the infrastructure running so that we can do servicing.
+I don't think there will be many differences though.

 #### Summary